DiogoF17/LPOO_18-19/docs/README.md

 > The player is able to move using the WASD keys.

 ### Movement of the Monsters
-> The different types os monsters and creatures each have their own way of travelling arround the map; they also have different speeds.
+> The different types of monsters and creatures each have their own way of travelling arround the map; they also have different speeds.

 ### Monsters Chase the Player
 > The monsters, instead of roaming around the haunted house, will actually pursue the player and try to chase him down.